What is a BIM modeler?

 BIM modeler career tips

 Build a portfolio of your work.
-Nothing shows your expertise better than the actual work you’ve completed in your education.
+Nothing shows your expertise better than the work you’ve completed in your education.
 Use social media to share your information and have an online presence.
 Stay informed on construction and design trends.
 Visit job sites whenever possible and see how things happen in real-time.

 Commonly required skills and qualifications